aedmark/Oopis-OS/README.md

 #### The Persistence Layer: A Self-Contained World

-The entire state of OopisOS is stored locally and persistently within your browser, requiring no server interaction.
+The entire state of OopisOS is stored locally and persistently on your machine, requiring no server interaction.

 - **IndexedDB:** Provides the robust, transactional database needed to manage the entire hierarchical file system.